pourmalek/covir2/README.md

 Strengths and weaknesses of individual international and periodically updated COVID-19 pandemic models are not mentioned here, but they have been discussed elsewhere [1-2].

-Strengths: Strengths of this work include usability for informing technical advisors to the decision-makers, adaptability for use in other countries, and automatized data acquisition.
+**Strengths**: Strengths of this work include usability for informing technical advisors to the decision-makers, adaptability for use in other countries, and automatized data acquisition.

-Tested usability for informing technical advisors to the decision-makers at the country level: Results of the GitHub repository “covir2” [15] were used to present the predictions of the five international and periodically updated models of COVID-19 pandemic about the possibility, timing, slope, height, and drivers of a potential fifth wave of the epidemic in Iran.
+_Tested usability for informing technical advisors to the decision-makers at the country level_: Results of the GitHub repository “covir2” [15] were used to present the predictions of the five international and periodically updated models of COVID-19 pandemic about the possibility, timing, slope, height, and drivers of a potential fifth wave of the epidemic in Iran.
 This presentation was done using the results of the covir2 repository along with the results of an e-mail survey of more than 40 epidemiologists and public health specialists.
 The predictions and results were presented and described in a live online session for three Deputy Ministers of Health and six epidemiologists selected by Iran’s Ministry of Health and Medical Education (MOHME).
 Periodical situation reports based on each uptake are also shared with MOHME.

-Adaptability of the codes for use in other countries or regions in the world: The codes available in GitHub repositories “CovidVisualizedCountry” [14] and “covir2” [15] can be slightly modified by any researcher to be used for countries with and without subnational estimates respectively.
+_Adaptability of the codes for use in other countries or regions in the world_: The codes available in GitHub repositories “CovidVisualizedCountry” [14] and “covir2” [15] can be slightly modified by any researcher to be used for countries with and without subnational estimates respectively.
 “CovidVisualizedCountry” can be adjusted for use for any type of regionalization of the countries of the world, e.g., World Health Organization regions.

-Automatized data acquisition: The Stata codes in these repositories automatically download the estimates’ data files from the five included models once executed.
+_Automatized data acquisition_: The Stata codes in these repositories automatically download the estimates’ data files from the five included models once executed.
 There is no additional need for users to locate, download, and edit the estimates’ data of individual models before running the codes.
 This automatic data acquisition further enhances computational reproducibility – “obtaining consistent results using the same input data; computational steps, methods, and code; and conditions of analysis” [19].

+ <br/><br/>

-Further research: Further directions include using the “ensemble” method to statistically combine models’ estimates, and retrospective assessment of models’ predictive performance.
+**Further research**: Further directions include using the “ensemble” method to statistically combine models’ estimates, and retrospective assessment of models’ predictive performance.
 In ensemble methods, individual models are evaluated for minimum requirements of quality and reporting.
 They are statistically combined using specific relative weights for each model, where the weights reflect the comparative accuracy of each model.
 Such ensemble methods are used by European Centre for Disease Prevention and Control [20] and US COVID-19 Forecast Hub [21].
 The ensemble models have been empirically shown to be more accurate than any of the individual models used in the ensemble method [22].
 Retrospective assessment of models’ predictive performance includes using statistical and graphical methods to estimate and visualize the accuracy of models’ estimations [2].

-Abbreviations

-CoMo (Consortium): COVID-19 International Modelling Consortium

-CovidSim: COVID Simulation (model)

-CovidVisualizedCountry: Covid Visualized Country.
-A GitHub repository that was created in this work for visualization of COVID-19 epidemic models’ estimates at country level – countries with subnational estimates, e.g., Canada

-CovidVisualizedGlobal: Covid Visualized Global.
-A GitHub repository that was created in this work for visualization of COVID-19 epidemic models’ estimates at global level

-covir2: COVID Iran Review Number 2.
-A GitHub repository that was created in this work for visualization of COVID-19 epidemic models’ estimates at country level – countries without subnational estimates, e.g., Iran

-DELP: DELPHI.
-Differential Equations Lead to Predictions of Hospitalizations and Infections.
-COVID-19 pandemic model named DELPHI developed by Massachusetts Institute of Technology, Cambridge

-IHME: Institute for Health Metrics and Evaluation.
-COVID-19 pandemic model by developed Institute for Health Metrics and Evaluation, Seattle

-IMPE: Imperial.
-COVID-19 pandemic model developed by Imperial College, London

-JOHN: Johns Hopkins.
-Coronavirus resource center, Johns Hopkins University, Baltimore

-LANL: Los Alamos National Laboratories.
-COVID-19 pandemic model developed by Los Alamos National Laboratories, Los Alamos

-MOHME: Ministry of Health and Medical Education (of Iran)

-SRIV: Srivastava, Ajitesh.
-COVID-19 pandemic model developed by Ajitesh Srivastava, University of Southern California, Los Angeles

 References

 1. Pourmalek F, Rezaei Hemami M, Janani L, Moradi-Lakeh M. Rapid review of COVID-19 epidemic estimation studies for Iran.
 BMC Public Health.
 2021 Feb 1;21(1):257. doi: 10.1186/s12889-021-10183-3.